Over the vast frozen wastes of the Arctic the last place anyone would want his airplane to quit.

 A reassembled N25 rode the waters near Oslo on July 5.
 Roald Amundsen, Lincoln Ellsworth and their crew once more clambered aboard the Dornier-Wal to fly the final few miles to the Norwegian capital.
 ‘Good old N25!’ recalled a tearful Ellsworth.
 ‘We dropped down into the fjord amid a pandemonium of frantically shrieking river craft and taxied on through the wildly waving and cheering throngs.’
 King Haakon of Norway feted the explorers, whom he described as being ‘once dead and returned to life.’

-This article was written by Kenneth P. Czech and originally published in Aviation History magazine.
-For more great articles subscribe to Aviation History magazine today!
+This article was originally published in the May 1998 issue of Aviation History.
+For more great articles subscribe today!